MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

   Our ocean sector domain starts at :math:`0^\circ` longitude and :math:`15^\circ` N; accounting for a surrounding land row of cells, we thus set the origin in longitude to :math:`-1.0^\circ` and in latitude to :math:`14.0^\circ`.
   Again note that our origin specifies the southern and western edges of the gridcell, not the cell center location.
-  Setting the origin in latitude is critical given that it affects the initialization of the Coriolis force (the default value for :varlink:`ygOrigin` is :math:`0.0^\circ`), whereas setting :varlink:`xgOrigin` is optional given that absolute longitude does not appear in the equation discretization.
+  Setting the origin in latitude is critical given that it affects the Coriolis parameter :math:`f` (which appears in :eq:`baroc_gyre_umom` and :eq:`baroc_gyre_vmom`); the default value for :varlink:`ygOrigin` is :math:`0.0^\circ`.
+  Note that setting :varlink:`xgOrigin` is optional, given that absolute longitude does not appear in the equation discretization.

   .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/input/data
        :start-at: delX